Introduction | Example | Tutorial | Applications

 When you’re done with this tutorial, I hope you’ll read my tutorials on other string manipulation functions.

-I want to thank all my readers who have already subscribed to my free wellsrPRO VBA Training Program and I encourage you to go ahead and subscribe if you haven’t done so.
+I want to thank all my readers who have already subscribed to my free wellsrPRO VBA Training Program and I encourage you to go ahead and subscribe using the form below if you haven’t done so.
 You’ll love the great VBA content I send your way!